 Packaging

-DAMPCOURSE CREAM is available in a 300ml caulking tube or in 5 and 20 litre plastic pails.
+Available in a 300ml caulking tube or in 5 and 20 litre plastic pails.
 Other size containers may be available on request.

 APPLICATION AMENDMENT: Tech-Dry Damp Course Cream